-The best cheap phones under $300 are few and far between, but as costs steadily rise, saving money is more important now than ever before.
+The best cheap phones under $300 can be a challenge to track down, assuming you want a brand new handset, but as costs steadily rise, saving money is more important now than ever before.
 While the pickings are slim for top phones at this price level, we've gathered a handful we think are worthwhile.

 As you can see below, you can only get Android for $300 or less.
 You could probably pick up a used iPhone under $300 elsewhere, but the cheapest new iPhone that Apple sells is the $429 iPhone SE (2022).
 If you want a brand new phone when looking for the best cheap phone under $300, Android it is.